demergent-labs/azle/the_azle_book/src/reference_http/environment_variables.md

 ## AZLE_DOCKERFILE_HASH

-Set this to the hash that you would like Azle to use when determining the image, container, and `wasmedge-quickjs` directory names.
-The image file and `wasmedge-quickjs` directory will be stored at `~/.config/azle`.
+Set this to the hash that you would like Azle to use when determining the container image, container, and `wasmedge-quickjs` directory names.
+The container image file and `wasmedge-quickjs` directory will be stored at `~/.config/azle`.
 The hash is the final part of each of those names.

 ## AZLE_IDENTITY_STORAGE_MODE